The finality of death

 Have you ever felt in an impossible predicament and you have been waiting for God to provide the solution?

-Jairus’ situation had been desperate, NOW it was impossible.
+Jairus’ situation had been desperate with his daughter being so unwell, NOW it was impossible.

 Jesus ignores what the men said and He encourages Jairus, the afflicted, grieving father.
 And says: